Business Administration, MBA and Applied Economics, MS

 PUBLIC HEALTH LEADERSHIP AND ADVOCACY

-INFORMATION SECURITY POLICY AND ETHICS
+INFORMATION SECURITY POLICIES AND GOVERNANCE

 HEALTH CARE POLICY (HSRA 874)